8 Video Streaming Trends to Look for in 2022

 5G Breaks Out

-It’s been said for a while now but 2022 looks to be 5G’s big moment.
-5G’s numerous improvements over 4G, including expanded coverage, dependability and improved speed, are making industry leaders believe that 5G is about to become even more widespread according to Digital Trends.
+It’s been said for a while now, but 2022 looks to be 5G’s big moment.
+5G’s numerous improvements over 4G, including expanded coverage, dependability, and improved speed, are making industry leaders believe that 5G is about to become even more widespread, according to Digital Trends.

-This year, 68% of broadcasters surveyed for the Haivision Broadcast IP Transformation Report 2022 said 5G is the technology that will have the most impact to the industry in the next five years.
-5G Americas, an organization made up of telecommunication service providers and manufacturers, and Omida revealed that 438 million connections were achieved worldwide in Q3 last year and is expected to have 4.8 billion connections by 2026.
+This year, 68% of broadcasters surveyed for the Haivision Broadcast IP Transformation Report 2022 said 5G is the technology that will have the most impact on the industry in the next five years.
+5G Americas, an organization made up of telecommunication service providers and manufacturers, and Omida revealed that 438 million connections were achieved worldwide in Q3 last year and are expected to have 4.8 billion connections by 2026.

 Live Contribution Through Mobile

 As we’ve just mentioned, 5G looks to have its moment this year and it could have a big impact on remote contribution and collaboration in 2022.
-This year, mobile networks, which includes 5G and cellular bonding, overtook satellite for live contribution, as 35% of broadcasters surveyed in this year’s Haivision Broadcast IP Transformation Report say they use it to transport video for contribution.
+This year, mobile networks, which include 5G and cellular bonding, overtook satellite for live contribution, as 35% of broadcasters surveyed in this year’s Haivision Broadcast IP Transformation Report say they use it to transport video for contribution.
 With 5G continuing to grow and decentralized workforces rising, live contribution through mobile is trending upwards.

 Mobile Remains Preferred for Consumers